5 Common Myths Related To DUI

 If you’re looking for an experienced criminal defense attorney who understands the necessary steps to negotiating an alternative resolution for the reduction or dismissal of your disorderly conduct charge, contact the Bill Brennan Law offices today.

-Anyone who is arrested for a serious crime wants to imagine the best possible outcome if they’re convicted.
+Anyone arrested for a serious crime hopes for a positive outcome if they’re convicted.
 But few actually know what factors are taken into consideration to determine a criminal sentence.
 Fortunately, Pennsylvania law requires judges to recognize various facts and situations unrelated to whether or not the defendant is actually guilty of a crime, but that could be grounds for a more lenient punishment.

 Mitigating vs. Aggravating Factors